Quantum-Optics-LKB/NLSE/README.md

 ### PyVkFFT

-We found out that [PyVkFFT](https://github.com/vincefn/pyvkfft/tree/master) was outperforming CuFFT so the GPU implementation uses this library for optimal performance.
+We found out that [PyVkFFT](https://github.com/vincefn/pyvkfft/tree/master) was outperforming CuFFT for our application so the GPU implementation uses this library for optimal performance.

 Other than this, the code relies on these libraries :